saschaleib/dokuwiki-plugin-adhoctags/README.md

   Note: this will also set the HTML `dir` attribute: either by setting a language code that has a default RTL script, or by appending a script tag that refers to a RTL script (e.g. `Arab` or `Hebr`).

+- `"Title text"` – A string that is enclosed in double quotes will be rendered as `title`.

 - `&datetime` – an ampersand (`&`), followed by a valid date and/or time, or period specification.
 Examples: `&2022-12-24T18:00` ([more examples](https://www.w3schools.com/Tags/att_time_datetime.asp)).

   Note: This attribute is only valid for `<time>` elements.